JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Made all important sounds unique and fixed mixed up nosave messages.
 Renamed Auto-Level button and removed Ventrue clan popup test button.
 Added original Japanese and Russian words to translated subtitles.
+Lowered max framerate to 65 to fix physics, door and also GUI bugs.
+Added info for mouse buttons to loading tips and tutorial popups.
 Unified formatting of newspaper articles and improved GUI issues.
-Lowered max framerate to 60 as this is supposed to fix UI issues.

 Graphics:
 +Restored Nosferatu eyeballs, many clan idles and several hand skins.